 The nosh is billed as ‘Japanese soul food’, so you won’t find delicate sashimi here – instead, there’s swathes of creamy, slurpable ramen; chicken karaage – deep-fried, marinated chicken thighs – and horumon yaki, a classic comfort dish made with pig tripe, crispy brown rice and pickled radish.

 Then there’s the specials; fusion dishes inspired by the produce and flavours of Brixton’s market.
 Here you’ll find combinations like ackee and saltfish korokke (croquettes), braised curried goat tsukemen with scotch bonnet-seasoned bamboo shoots, and even a Japanese-inspired carbonara, made with spicy cod roe and an onsen egg.

 All of which can be washed down with Japanese craft beers and local brews developed especially for Nanban with notes of miso and seaweed – or you can take your pick of the chilled shochu and sake, also enjoyable as part of a cocktail like the Matcha Made in Heaven.

 And really, not to try that would be nothing short of barbaric.

-NOTE: Nanban is open daily from noon until late (with late afternoon breaks in service on weekdays).
-You can book a table on their website HERE.
+NOTE: Nanban is open weekdays 5-11pm, and all day on weekends (12-12am/11pm Sun).
+You can book a table, and find out more, on their website HERE.